umassdgithub/xStateExample_01/README.md

-# xStateExample_01
+# Getting Started with the App

- This is a simple example for CIS 264 State Machine - Week 6
+This is a NodeJS - react app.